 One-Day in Zion National Park with kids itinerary

 - Enter the park as soon as it opens (usually 7a.m.)

 - Talk to the park rangers about hiking conditions in the visitor center

 - Take the shuttle to the end of the line (Temple of Sinawava)

 - Walk along the Riverside Walk (about 2 hours)

-- Take the shuttle to Weeping Rock trail
+- Take the shuttle back to Weeping Rock trail

 - Hike Weeping Rock trail (about 30 minutes)